We help you make sense of your rights

 When it comes to a serious injury, your entire life can change in an instant.
 Suddenly you’re facing physical difficulties and medical bills.
 Perhaps you’ve even lost the ability to do your job and earn a paycheck.
 These unexpected injuries can make the future feel uncertain, especially if you anticipate additional surgeries or procedures.
 After working with countless personal injury clients, we understand what you’re going through.
 There is help.
 If you’ve been hurt on someone else’s property, and you believe they are to blame, you may have a premises liability case.

 Property owners are responsible for minimizing risks as much as possible on their property.
-At Huber Thomas & Marcelle, our premises liability attorneys can help you secure the compensation you need to cover long-term costs and lost wages.
+At Huber Thomas Law, our premises liability attorneys can help you secure the compensation you need to cover long-term costs and lost wages.
 We’re dedicated to helping our clients recover from traumatic injuries and ensuring they understand the full scope of their rights.
 If you believe you have a premises liability case, this is what you need to know about the process.

 What Is Premises Liability Law?

 When a personal injury is caused by defective or unsafe conditions on someone else’s property, premises liability comes into play.
 A property owner is responsible for using reasonable care when it comes to maintenance.
 There should be no unreasonable risk of harm when you’re on someone else’s property, whether it is a home or a business.

 For example, if a restaurant owner fails to repair a broken step that results in a visitor’s injury, they may be liable.
 They may be required to cover medical expenses, or any lost wages.

 Like most areas of the law, issues of premises liability are not black and white.
 In many states, the law favors the one who is injured.
 Other states are set up to favor the premises owner over the victim.
 These states often limit the property owner’s duties depending on their relationship to the visitor, which could have an impact on your case.